Kick101/vaults/Ideas and Improvements/ISC2/Mike Chappel.md

 - Network Redundancy: multiple ISP, multiple interface cards & critical servers
 -  _Using more than one NIC is NIC teaming_
 -  _Multipath_
-- Redundancy through diversity: if one type is failing
+- _Redundancy through diversity_: if one type is failing
 	- Different vendors
 	- Different tech
 	- Cryptography